oracle/truffleruby/doc/user/compatibility.md

 ### Continuations and `callcc`

-Continuations are obsolete in MRI, and fibers are recommended instead.
+Continuations are obsolete in MRI, and Fibers are recommended instead.
 Continuations and `callcc` are unlikely to ever be implemented in TruffleRuby, as their semantics fundamentally do not match the JVM architecture.

 ### Fork